Poundland: Sales strategy

-For much of its history, Poundland promoted their sales strategy through the slogan: "Yes, Everything's £1!", yet started selling items for more than £1 from the mid-2010s onwards; the Advertising Standards Authority received complaints that the slogan was thus misleading and required it cease being used.
-There had been plans to expand the price offering in 2009 (such as a £2 section, 50p section etc.), but they were decided against at the time after understanding the overwhelming message from customers was not to change the easily understandable single price strategy.
+For much of its history, Poundland promoted their sales strategy through the slogan: "Yes, Everything's £1!", however in 2015, after it started running promotions for items costing more than £1, the Advertising Standards Authority (ASA) upheld complaints that the slogan was misleading and required Poundland to retire it, though Poundland argued that the products were only available with other purchases.
+There had been plans to expand the price offering in 2009 (such as a £2 section, 50p section etc.), but they were decided against at the time after understanding the overwhelming message from customers was not to change the easily understandable single price strategy, though Poundland would eventually move away from the strategy and begin selling products for over £1 in 2017; as of June 2021, it was reported that one in ten products in its stores had exceeded £1.

 For the majority of stock sold at £1, the company does not need to transmit pricing information to stores and associate price tags with each item.
 With some manufacturers being apprehensive about selling their brands in a discount environment, the store offers the alternative of selling the products under their own brand.
 Inflation can present challenges to single-price retailers as the primary marketing strategy requires products never to increase in price.
 However, inflation can also be to an advantage, as some products which may previously have retailed below £1 (therefore cheaper elsewhere) may then become better value for £1.

 Problems arising from inflation are dismissed by Poundland, such as freight costs which become lower when the pound is weaker, in turn counteracting the impact.
 Various sales tactics are adopted to counteract inflation and reduce costs, including decreasing the quantity of an item within a set (such as removing a pencil within a larger pack) and replacing known brands with their own-brand alternatives.
 Examples of branded products being replaced include confectionery products After Eights and Toblerone.
 Poundland's Toblerone replacement planned to launch in July 2017, by offering a closely resembling own-brand product named Twin Peaks, though following a legal battle from Toblerone's manufacturer, the product had to be redesigned to be distinctly different.